cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/field-guide.md

 Mormon society also is a good example of the problems of Blue.
 Like most Blue religions they firmly believe in magical stories because they are not yet at the science (Orange) stage.
 The Mormon church also has a horrible history of sexism and racism because the Green stage is not yet online.
 Those problems are very real, but please recognize that there are benefits here too.
 People like Mitt Romney will not normally vote the way we want, but they can be our allies when the stakes are highest.
 Like when democracy itself is at stake.

 Another example of Blue is Alcohol Anonymous's [Twelve Steps][1].
 The alcoholic recognizes that they are helpless before their addiction and need to surrender to a higher power.
-They recognize that there is a vast love and strength that is waiting for them if they can just surrender and just let it in.
+They recognize that there is a vast love and strength that is waiting for them if they can finally surrender and just let it in.
 This is not a comfortable path -- quite the opposite, but the strength to bear it comes from something greater than themselves.

 ## Orange